roboticaml/roboticaml.github.io/posts/machine-learning-and-you.md

 <!-- [Unlock the Value Within Your Data](/posts/unlock-the-power-within-your-data.html)
  -->
 >[Business Objectives and Machine Learning Opportunities](/posts/opportunities.html) <br />
 Unlocking the patterns in your data can help you to be better equipped to predict trends that can be utilised to improve the profitability of your organisation.
-Machine learning from Robotica can help your organisation to enhance its capability across a range of fields and extend the value from a spectrum of operations.
+Machine learning from Robotica Machine Learning can help your organisation to enhance its capability across a range of fields and extend the value from a spectrum of operations.

 >[Reasons Why Many Data Science Programmes End in the Lab](reasons-why-many-data-science-programmes-end-in-the-lab) <br />
 Not all data science projects are successes.
 If a predictive model does not get deployed and used, it can mean months of lost effort, at least tens of thousands of pounds in costs and missed opportunities.
 Here are some of the reasons models do not reach production.